Conditions Updated 5/24/17

 Foggy Dew + Merchants Basin

-Closed.
+Closed until the snow melts, likely early to mid-July.
 Long climb (3,500'-4,500') with a hike-a-bike section into Merchant's Basin.
 We recommend descending Foggy Dew.
 Make it a shuttled ride climbing up to Cooney Lake from the Crater Creek Trailhead and descending Foggy Dew - all the way to the camground - for a 5,000' joy ride!
 Moderate to difficult ride.
 NW Forest Pass required to park at trailhead.

-Closed.
+Lower part is rideable but the complete trail is closed until the snow melts.
 This singletrack covers 6 miles and 2,400 feet elevation change.
 Combine with Middle Fork Beaver or Bear Mountain for more distance and fun!
 Use caution - a portion of the trail was burned in 2014 Carlton Complex fire.
 As a result, standing dead trees line the burned section and may fall suddenly and unexpectedly.
 No pass required for parking or riding.

 Middle Fork Beaver Creek

-Closed.
+Lower part now rideable.
 Great section of trail that will put a smile on your face.
 If you haven't discovered this gem, you should.
 Usually connected with Bear Mountain trail as part of the Bear Mountain figure 8 for a longer ride.
 Enjoy the flow!
 No pass required for parking or riding.

 Methow Valley Community Trail